Enabling Harmonized Scheduling

 - On the same day (Monday), after backup sessions run at 9:00 AM and 11:00 AM, the created restore points will be marked with the (D) flag.

 - On the next work day (Tuesday), after a backup session runs at 7:00 AM, the created restore point will be marked with the (D) flag.

 By the moment the backup session completes, the number of restore points with the (D) flag will exceed the retention limit specified in the daily scheduling settings.
-However, Veeam Backup for AWS will not remove the earliest restore point (7:00 AM, Monday) with the (D) flag from the snapshot chain as this restore point is also marked with a flag of a higher-tier schedule.
+However, Veeam Backup for AWS will not remove the earliest restore point (7:00 AM, Monday) with the (D) flag from the snapshot chain as this restore point is also marked with a flag of a less-frequent schedule.
 Instead, Veeam Backup for AWS will unassign the (D) flag from the restore point.
 This restore point will be kept for the retention period specified in the weekly scheduling settings (that is, for 2 weeks).

 - On the same day (Tuesday), after a backup session runs at 9:00 AM, the number of restore points with the (D) flag will exceed the retention limit once again.
-Veeam Backup for AWS will remove from the snapshot chain the restore point created at 9:00 AM on Monday as no flags of a higher-tier schedule are assigned to this restore point.
+Veeam Backup for AWS will remove from the snapshot chain the restore point created at 9:00 AM on Monday as no flags of a less-frequent schedule are assigned to this restore point.

 - Veeam Backup for AWS will continue creating restore points for the next week in the same way as described in steps 1–4.

 - On week 3, after a backup session runs at 7:00 AM on Monday, the number of weekly restore points will exceed the retention limit.
 Veeam Backup for AWS will unassign the (W) flag from the earliest weekly restore point.
 Since no other flags are assigned to this restore point, Veeam Backup for AWS will remove this restore point from the snapshot chain.